 How Does Remarriage Affect Child Custody & Child Support?

-If you or your ex-spouse remarries after your divorce, it may change several things about both of your lives.
-If you remarry, you and your new spouse may wish to have more children, or you might be taking on an additional responsibility with your spouse’s children.
-If your ex-spouse remarries, he or she could be facing any of these issues.
-If either parent remarries, it could definitely affect some of your current legal agreements regarding child support, child custody, and visitation.
+If you or your ex-spouse remarries after your divorce, then it may change several things about both of your lives.
+If you remarry, then you and your new spouse may wish to have more children, or you might be taking on an additional responsibility with your spouse’s children.
+If your ex-spouse remarries, then he or she could be facing any of these issues.
+If either parent remarries, then it could definitely affect some of your current legal agreements regarding child support, child custody, and visitation.

 In some cases, remarriage might also lead to relocation, which could seriously impact child custody and visitation.
-Sometimes remarriage impacts parenting plans very minimally, but in other cases, it alters everything.
+Sometimes remarriage impacts parenting plans very minimally, but in other cases it alters everything.

-If the remarriage results in an income change or added financial responsibility for other children (biological or stepchildren), the court may approve a child support modification.
+If the remarriage results in an income change or added financial responsibility for other children (biological or stepchildren), then the court may approve a child support modification.
 The court might also consider the financial advantage of a parent who remarries and has the added support of their new spouse’s income within their household.

-Child Custody & Visitation
+Remarriage and Child Custody

 Whether or not child custody arrangements change after a remarriage depends largely on how the child deals with the news.
-If, for example, the child gets along with his or her new stepparent, there might be no need for a custody change.
-However, if the child does not like his or her new stepparent, it might cause the other parent to ask the court for a modification.
+For example, if the child gets along with his or her new stepparent, then there might be no need for a custody change; however, if the child does not like his or her new stepparent, then it might cause the other parent to ask the court for a modification.

 In situations where the remarried parent can no longer offer a suitable home for their child, the court might choose to award custody to the other parent.
 Visitation could also be affected similarly.
-If the environment is no longer safe after the remarriage, the court might alter the visitation agreement, but is unlikely to end visitation altogether.
+If the environment is no longer safe after the remarriage, then the court might alter the visitation agreement, but is unlikely to end visitation altogether.

-If the remarrying parent is the custodial parent, he or she is likely to ask the court to take their child with them.
-However, the court must approve this move.
-The courts might approve the relocation but grant the other parent their visitation rights in a different way.
-Or, if the relocating parent is not the relocating parent, they might work out a new visitation schedule to allow for chunks of time with the child or longer visits.
+If the remarrying parent is the custodial parent, then he or she is likely to ask the court to take their child with them; however, the court must approve this move.
+The courts might approve the relocation ,but grant the other parent their visitation rights in a different way or, if the relocating parent is not the relocating parent, they might work out a new visitation schedule to allow for chunks of time with the child or longer visits.

-If both parents share custody, this could be more complicated.
+If both parents share custody, then this could be more complicated.
 In an ideal situation, the parents would be able to work out a solution between the two of them, but sometimes court intervention is necessary in order to find a workable solution.